 PoE minimizes the number of cables that must be strung in order to install a network device, resulting in reduced costs, less downtime, increased flexibility, and simplified maintenance.
 PoE devices support 10/100/1000BaseT communication speeds.

 For PoE to work, electrical current enters the Ethernet data cable at the power-sourcing equipment (PSE), and exits at the powered device end (PD) in such a way that the power and data communications can coexist on the same cable.
-Devices are classified into two different groups depending on which wires in the Ethernet cable are used to power the device.
-Mode A devices use pins 1, 2, 3, and 6 for data communications and those same pins to power the device.
+Devices are classified into different groups depending on which wires in the Ethernet cable are used to power the device.
+Mode A devices use 2 pairs (pins 1, 2, 3, and 6) for data communications and those same pins to power the device.
 Mode B devices separate the data and power by using pins 1, 2, 3, and 6 for data communication and pins 4, 5, 7, 8 to power the device.
 With new higher power PoE, power can be sent over all four pairs of wire.

 Power-over-Ethernet network segments use Category 5 (Cat 5) or higher rated Ethernet cable, which consists of four twisted pairs of copper wire.
 Power-sourcing equipment such as a PoE enabled switch or PoE Injector utilizes a power supply and is network connected to a powered device.
 The power-sourcing equipment detects the presence of a connected device, determines if the device is a powered device, and then passes electrical current into the Category 5 cable.
 The powered device functions solely from the power it receives through the Ethernet cable, bypassing the need for installation of separate electrical wiring and/or additional power supplies.

 Standards for the use of PoE were first adopted in 2003.
-The IEEE standards for PoE require that Category 5 or higher cable be used for high power levels, Category 5e or higher cable be used for medium power levels, or Category 3 cable for lower power levels.
+The IEEE standards for PoE require that Category 6 or higher cable be used for high power levels, Category 5e or higher cable be used for medium power levels, or Category 3 cable for lower power levels.

 IEEE 802.3af – 2003 (PoE)